Are You Silencing Patient Voices While Calling It Patient Engagement?

-Then, after decades of stuffing patient needs and preferences in the back corner, healthcare decided to engage and put patients at the "centre" of everything.
+But after decades of stuffing patient needs and preferences into the back corner, healthcare decided to engage and put patients at the "centre" of everything.

 But did it really?
 Or is it just asking patients to the table to convince them that assimilation to healthcare's historically paternal (if not patriarchal) way of doing things is the only answer?